Birmingham: Healthcare

-The Queen Elizabeth Hospital in Edgbaston houses the largest single floor critical care unit in the world.
+The towers of the Queen Elizabeth Hospital in Edgbaston houses the largest single floor critical care unit in the world.

 There are several major National Health Service hospitals in Birmingham.
 The Queen Elizabeth Hospital, adjacent to the Birmingham Medical School in Edgbaston, is one of the largest teaching hospitals in the United Kingdom with over 1,200 beds.
 It is a major trauma centre offering services to the extended West Midlands region and houses the largest single-floor critical care unit in the world, with 100 beds.
 The hospital has the largest solid organ transplantation programme in Europe as well as the largest renal transplant programme in the United Kingdom and it is a national specialist centre for liver, heart and lung transplantation, as well as cancer studies.
 It is the home of the Royal Centre for Defence Medicine for military personnel injured in conflict zones.

 Other general hospitals in the city include Heartlands Hospital in Bordesley Green, Good Hope Hospital in Sutton Coldfield and City Hospital in Winson Green.
 There are also many specialist hospitals, such as Birmingham Children's Hospital, Birmingham Women's Hospital, Birmingham Dental Hospital, and the Royal Orthopaedic Hospital.
 Birmingham saw the first ever use of radiography in an operation, and the UK's first ever hole-in-the-heart operation was performed at Birmingham Children's Hospital.